Email This Page to a FriendPreview: “Anchoring When Solo – The Head-to-Wind Drop Under Sail or Power”

 When choosing a spot in a crowded anchorage, it sometimes works to drop your hook just astern of and a few yards to one side of the boat that will be lying to windward of you.
 That will allow you full use of your swinging room.
 Be sure to note whether other boats are using all-chain rodes or a combination of chain and rope, and try to anchor nearer to boats of similar size to yours that are using similar ground tackle.
 A large, full-keel boat on all chain will swing differently from a small, fin-keeled boat on a combination rode.

 It’s discourteous to anchor too near another boat if there’s room elsewhere, so when given the chance, I always anchor as far from other boats as possible.
-That way, if te wind shifts or pipes up, I can let out more rode without crowding anyone.
+That way if the wind shifts or pipes up, I can let out more rode without crowding anyone.
 A parking-lot mentality pervades some harbors when boats anchor practically atop one another, but you’re less likely to have problems if you stay away from the crowd — even if it means moving to another spot because someone’s crowded you.
 Pay attention to the weather forecast and perhaps choose a less crowded anchorage if the sky looks threatening.